 CONS: None!

-PROS: Full lists of all tenses; especially useful for the indicative tenses; practice conjugating online
+PROS: Full lists of all tenses; especially useful for the indicative tenses; practice conjugating online for free

-CONS: website format – see their app for a more interactive experience
+CONS: website format – see their app for a more interactive experience (subscription required)

 App: DuoLingo – Incentivised game